 The capabilities described on this page are included in Appian's advanced and premium capability tiers.
 Usage limits may apply. |

-This page will give you an overview of the steps to relate record types to your case management apps and provide an example of how you might use that data in your case management forms and workflows.
+The page also provides a more detailed overview of the steps to relate record types to your case management apps and provide an example of how you might use that data in your case management forms, workflows, and automation rules.

 How to relate an existing record type to the Case record typeCopy link to clipboard

-Being able to use and relate existing data in your record types with case management apps allows you to be more flexible in your workflows and address more complex use cases.
+A common way to expand the data model for your case management app is to either bring in data from existing record types or create new record types.
+Being able to use and relate existing data in your record types with case management apps allows you to capture data related to your workflows, be more flexible, and address more complex use cases.

 For example, in a customer care app, you might need to create a workflow to allow a case worker to submit a request to update information in one or more customer accounts, which would need to be approved by the case manager or customer(s).
 The case record type would be related to an existing Customer Account record type that exists outside of case management.